-6.1 Biodiversity Net-Gain
+6.1.1 Biodiversity Net Gain

-The forthcoming Environment Bill will mandate 'Biodiversity net gain' - meaning the delivery of infrastructure and housing is not at the expense of Biodiversity.
-Biodiversity net gain requires development to ensure habitats for wildlife are enhanced and left in a measurably better state than they were pre-development.
+Biodiversity net gain requires development to ensure habitats for wildlife are enhanced and left in a measurably better state than they were in pre-development.
 The condition of habitats must be assessed before submitting plans, which demonstrate how they will improve Biodiversity - such as through improved habitats, the creation of green corridors, planting more trees, or forming local nature spaces.
-Green improvements on site will be encouraged, but where they are not possible, developers will need to pay a levy for habitat creation/improvement elsewhere.
-Nationally the minimum requirement will be 10% net-gain but locally it is possible to extend the requirement with some local authorities already choosing 20%.
-For example, there is opportunity through our own planning policies to zone the borough in to areas requiring 10%, 15% and 20% depending on their existing importance to Biodiversity, need for improvement, or their importance as green corridors.
+Biodiversity net gain can be achieved on-site, off-site or through a combination of on-site and off-site measures.
+Biodiversity improvements on site will be encouraged, but where they are not possible, developers will need to pay a levy for habitat creation/improvement elsewhere.

-It is also important that we ensure the mitigation hierarchy is used: avoid, minimize, restore, offset.
-Offsetting should only be considered as a last resort.
-Through planning policy, the sites that can benefit from offsetting funds should be identified across the borough to ensure a strategic approach that aims to maintain good habitat connectivity as the key priority, as well as enhancing Biodiversity within sites.
+The sites that can benefit from BNG funds should be identified across the borough to ensure a strategic approach that aims to maintain good habitat connectivity as the key priority, as well as enhancing biodiversity within sites.
+These sites should then be registered as habitat banks on the national register.

-6.2 Green Infrastructure
+6.1.2 Green Infrastructure

-Having a Green Infrastructure Strategy is an important way of protecting and enhancing the Borough's Biodiversity.
-Our Green Infrastructure Strategy should aim to provide a network of wherever possible, publically accessible interconnected green spaces to facilitate the dispersal of species across the Borough, a 'coherent and resilient ecological network'.
+Epsom and Ewell should aim to provide a network of wherever possible, publicly accessible interconnected green spaces to facilitate the dispersal of species across the Borough, a 'coherent and resilient ecological network'.
+Taking on the principles laid out in the Lawton Report (2010), Bigger, Better and more joined up.

 In Epsom and Ewell, it is vital to prevent our larger open spaces and nature reserves, where the majority of priority habitats lie, from becoming islands of wildlife importance surrounded by an urban sea.
-An effective Green Infrastructure strategy can ensure our greenspace fulfills a variety of important functions including provision for Biodiversity, but crucially also vital green spaces that deliver health, recreational and cultural benefits on a very significant scale.
+Effective management of our green infrastructure can ensure our green space fulfills a variety of important functions including provision for biodiversity, but crucially also vital green spaces that deliver health, recreational and cultural benefits on a very significant scale.